-2. Note taking: Use the space in question booklet for notes.
+Note-taking: Use the space in question booklet for notes.
 Do not write everything.
-It’s better to use shorthand notation and symbols with arrows to make a quick conceptual overview about what the people in recording speak.
+It’s better to use shorthand notation and symbols with arrows to make a quick conceptual overview of what the people in recording speak.

 Determine what to note: With the help of keywords in the questions, you can figure out what to write and what not to write.